Reclaim your magic.

 I am not the best fit if…

-← you need treatment for active substance abuse, an eating disorder, suicidal ideation or behavior, psychosis, specific phobias, crisis response or case management.
+← you need treatment for active substance addiction, an eating disorder, suicidal ideation or behavior, psychosis, specific phobias, crisis response or case management.
 I am an outpatient-level therapist, meaning that the support I provide is the lowest level of intensity and involvement.
 I am not on-call between appointments.
-If you are currently facing these challenges, you deserve care that is going to meet your needs, which will likely need to be more intensive and more specialized than what I can give.
+If you are currently facing these challenges, you deserve care that is going to meet your needs, which will likely be more intensive and more specialized than what I can give.

 ← you are court-mandated to seek out counseling, or otherwise pressured to do so by an external entity who is not you.